 Who requires Contract Bonds?

-Work performed for federal, state, and local governments have various requirements for contracts bonds based on project size and a predetermined bond threshold.
-Under the established 1935 Miller Act any federally awarded project valued at $150,000 and over are required to have a performance (contract) and payment bond.
+Work performed for federal, state, and local governments have various requirements for contract bonds based on project size and a predetermined bond threshold.
+Under the established 1935 Miller Act any federally awarded project valued at $150,000 and over is required to have a performance (contract) and payment bond.
 Many states have adopted their own versions of the Miller Act requirements, known as “Little Miller Acts.”

 Private sector businesses have increasingly included contract bonds requirements as an additional way to protect themselves by transferring the financial exposure to the surety.
 With the surety company properly reviewing the potential risk of a principal, the obligee can help mitigate project issues while the surety company assumes the cost of damages resulting from a contractor failing to perform the duties of the contract (“Performance Bond”) or failing to pay laborers and material suppliers (“Payment Bond”).